-• Advance Project Development Element
+Advance Project Development Element

-There is no Advance Project Development Element capacity identified for the 2020 STIP.
+The 2024 STIP FE did not include Advance Project Development Element capacity for the 2024 STIP.
 Therefore, Counties will have limited opportunity to advance county shares to develop new STIP projects for future STIP cycles.

-MTC 2020 RTIP Changes to Policies and Procedures
+Attachment 2: MTC Highlights and Changes to the 2024 RTIP Policies and Procedures